JuliaStats/StatsModels.jl/docs/src/internals.md

-A slightly more convenient method for generating a schema is provided by the [`concrete_term`](@ref) internal function, which extracts invariants from a data column and returns an concrete type.
+A slightly more convenient method for generating a schema is provided by the [`concrete_term`](@ref) internal function, which extracts invariants from a data column and returns a concrete type.
 This can be used to generate concrete terms from data vectors constructed to have the same invariants that you care about in your actual data (e.g., the same unique values for categorical data, and the same minimum/maximum values or the same mean/variance for continuous):